seng438-winter-2022/seng438-a5-DG-20/SENG438_Group25_Lab_Report_5.md

 * Reliability Growth Analysis is a statistical method to estimate time and costs associated with product development and the reliability goal.
 The reliability goal can be in the form of a Mean Time Between Failure, Annualized Failure rate, or any number of different metrics.
 * Reliability Growth Analysis helps to regulate a management strategy to reach the reliability goal.
 * It can be applied from early development stages until the end of life of a product.
 There are also various different models that are available to be utilized with Reliability Growth Analysis.
+* Reliability growth analysis is conducted in a dynamic environment where the reliability can change due to corrective actions.

 ### Disadvantages:
 * Reliability growth models may not be able to be applied to software with a lack of software failure data.